siv-org/siv/src/spec/siv-spec.md

 SIV is fully compatible with alternative voting methods such as Ranked Choice Voting and Approval Voting, and can prevent Voters from accidentally invalidating their ballot.

 ### c.
 Register Verifying Observers

+The Election Administrator can enroll Verifying Observers.
+Each Verifying Observer adds additional assurance for voter privacy.

+Election Administrators choose who to invite, and Verifying Observers must also opt-in by accepting the invitation.

+Verifying Observers key role arrives later, after all votes have been submitted, but they must be registered before the election can begin.
+Later, they individually anonymize all the votes themselves, and verify the SIV Universal Zero-Knowledge Proofs to ensure all votes' integrity.
+Only after these two vital steps are completed, they work together to unlock the vote's encryption for final tallying.

+To ensure neutrally-credible acceptance of an election's fairness, Observers can be chosen to have competing interests.
+They are a more powerful version of the traditional concept of Election Observers from in-person elections.
+Similarly, a reasonable choice would be one Verifying Observer nominated by each candidate's political party, plus the Election Administrator themselves.

+Verifying Observers do not need to trust each other, and cannot possibly tamper with votes.

+Once all the Verifying Observers have been selected and accepted their invitation, they together preform a joint Decentralized Key Generation Ceremony to create a $t$-of-$n$ Threshold Public Key, with each of them holding a fractional share of the corresponding Private Key, where $n$ is the number of total trustees, and $t$ is the configured threshold — chosen by the election administrator — required to successfully use the private key.

+Vote privacy is protected even if individual Observers are malicious or compromised, as long as no more than $t$ Observers are compromised.
+For example, if the key is 4-of-5, up to 3 Observers can be compromised, and privacy is still protected.

+SIV currently uses the Pedersen DKG protocol first described in the 1992 paper "*Non-Interactive and Information-Theoretic Secure Verifiable Secret Sharing*" by Dr. Torben Pedersen.
+This protocol avoids ever centralizing the full key in any one location, and verifies that all ceremony members are following the protocol correctly.

+SIV provides Observer software to automatically run the ceremony for all participants, using cryptographically secure sources of randomness.
+Every Observer gets their own complete log of exactly each step taken.
+All private key material is stored in participants browsers' LocalStorage, as well as displayed visually for them to backup to additional locations.

+At the end of the ceremony a test encryption is created and jointly decrypted, to test the ceremony's success.

+SIV's Observer software can be run entirely in the browser, from any relatively modern desktop, laptop, or smartphone, without requiring any installations.

 ## Election Begins